Dave's Travel Pages

 Kefalonia has dozens of beaches to choose from.
 Whether you prefer sandy beaches, bays for snorkelling, or stretches of coast for windsurfing, you'll find something to meet your needs.

-Here's just some of the best beaches in Kefalonia:
+Here's just some of the most beautiful beaches in Kefalonia:

 1. Myrtos Beach